What is China's pathway to limit global warming to 1.5°C?

 Fuel shares refer only to energy demand of the sector.
 Deployment of synthetic fuels is not represented in these pathways.

-Since 2000, China has shifted away from biomass, adopting more electricity, district heating, and solar thermal technologies.4 The 14th Five-Year Plan targets a 55% share of electricity in building energy consumption, efficiency retrofits for 350 million m² of existing buildings by 2025.
-While this represents a small fraction of China's vast building stock—estimated at over 65 billion m² in 2021 - the plan also aims to build 50 million m² of near-zero-energy buildings by 2025.
-5 The plan also seeks to install 50 GW of solar PV in new buildings and employ geothermal energy in over 100 million m² of structures by 2025 – positioning the sector as a critical player in China’s decarbonisation efforts.
+Since 2000, China has shifted away from biomass, adopting more electricity, district heating, and solar thermal technologies.2 The 14th Five-Year Plan targets a 55% share of electricity in building energy consumption, efficiency retrofits for 350 million m² of existing buildings by 2025.
+While this represents a small fraction of China's vast building stock –estimated at over 65 billion m² in 2021 – the plan also aims to build 50 million m² of near-zero-energy buildings by 2025.
+3 The plan also seeks to install 50 GW of solar PV in new buildings and employ geothermal energy in over 100 million m² of structures by 2025.
+In 2024, China set a 2025 target of 1.25 for the power usage effectiveness of new data centres – stricter than the EU’s 1.3–1.4 target.4

-Under the Net Zero Commitments pathway, China would need to cut CO2 emissions intensity in buildings by over half by 2030 compared to 2021.
+Under the Net Zero Commitments pathway, China would need to cut CO2 emissions and CO2 intensity in buildings by over one-third by 2030 compared to 2022.
 This would primarily be achieved by essentially phasing out coal by 2030.
-During this transition, electricity’s share in the mix would grow rapidly – from 30% in 2021 to 60% by 2030 and over 80% by 2040.
-The 14th FYP’s target to reach a 55% share of electricity and employ more renewable energy in buildings brings China closer to decarbonising this sector.
+During this transition, electricity’s share in the mix would grow rapidly – from 36% in 2022 to 60% by 2030 and over 80% by 2040.

 China's buildings sector direct CO₂ emissions (from energy demand)